 - U.S. Postal Services continuing with no changes.

-- Avonworth School District has suspended all in-person academic, athletic and special events until after Spring Break at the earliest.
-Flexible learning will begin Thursday, March 19th.
+- Avonworth School District has suspended all in-person academic, athletic and special events for the remainder of the academic year.
 For the latest information, http://www.avonworth.k12.pa.us/Coronavirus.aspx

 - Avon Park is restricting all group activities including playground and recreational equipment as their cleanliness cannot be guaranteed.